Types of Paper Folders

 letter-folders

-• How many letters do I plan to send a month?
+• Monthly Volume: How many letters will I send each month?

-• How quickly do I need my letters folded and my envelopes stuffed?
+• Speed Requirements: How quickly do I need letters folded and envelopes stuffed?

-• What size of paper do I plan on using for my mailings?
+• Paper Size: What size paper will I use for my mailings?

-• Do I want to use cardstock or high-gloss paper for any of my print jobs?
+• Material Type: Will I use cardstock or high-gloss paper for any print jobs?

-• Are automatic set-up and high-speed features important to me?
+• Advanced Features: Are automatic setup and high-speed capabilities important to me?

 LIGHT DUTY